 - a magnetic compass if the canoe or kayak is navigating out of sight of navigation markers.

 Note: Compass is required in all cases when the vessel is more than 8 metres (26’) in length.

 See Small Vessel Regulations section 311.(1) item 2. in table.)

 First Aid Kit

 A first aid kit required by these Regulations shall be packed in a waterproofed case capable of being tightly closed after use.
 There are several different options for first aid kits.
-You can purchase one that meets the standards for the Marine Occupational Safety and Health Regulations or one that meets your provincial Occupational Health and Safety Board.
-For example, St. John’s Ambulance makes a first aid kit starting at approximately $20.
+You can purchase one that meets the standards of the Marine Occupational Safety and Health Regulations or one that meets your provincial Occupational Health and Safety Board.

 If you purchase a commercial kit, a resuscitation face mask and two pairs of examination gloves must be included in the kit if they are not already.